holochain/holochain-proto/README.md

     cd $GOPATH/github.com/metacurrency/holochain
     make test

-Or if you have already done the first `make deps` step, you can simply use `go test` as usual.
+Or if you have already done the initial `make` or `make deps` step, you can simply use `go test` as usual.

 ### Contributor Guidelines